l7mp/stunner/README.md

 $ until [ -n "$(kubectl get svc stunner -o jsonpath='{.status.loadBalancer.ingress[0].ip}')" ]; do sleep 1; done
 ```

-Query the actual STUNner configuration, in particular, the public IP address and port assigned by
+Query the actual STUNner configuration in order to learn the public IP address and port assigned by
 Kubernetes for the STUNner service.

 ```console
 $ kubectl get cm stunner-config -o yaml
 ```

 The result should be something like the below.
+The public IP address allocated by Kubernetes for
+STUNner is marked with a placeholder `A.B.C.D` below.

 ```yaml
 apiVersion: v1